python/cpython/Doc/library/doctest.rst

 Which Docstrings Are Examined?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The module docstring, and all function, class and method docstrings are searched.
+The docstring for the module, and the docstrings for all functions, classes, and methods in that module, are searched.
 Objects imported into the module are not searched.

 In addition, if ``M.__test__`` exists and "is true", it must be a dict, and each entry maps a (string) name to a function object, class object, or string.